prasathkumarramachandran/dm_interview_aug12/README.md

 This communication will be carried out through RESTful API calls.

 ### Next Steps:
-If the performance of the user interface is not up to the required standard, consider optimizing the UI components, utilizing server-side rendering, implementing caching mechanisms, and distributing the application across multiple servers or CDNs.
-Additionally, you may explore optimizing the backend API calls to reduce response times and ensure smooth communication between the UI and the backend services.
+If the performance of the user interface is not up to the required standard, consider optimizing the UI components, utilizing server-side rendering, implementing caching mechanisms.
+You may explore optimizing the backend API calls to reduce response times and ensure smooth communication between the UI and the backend services.